There are different ways to feed lambs, many ways. One method is not better

 of 1% feed grade limestone will also help to prevent urinary calculi. as a preventative for urinary calculi.

+Ammonium chloride is a urine acidifyer that is often added to lamb ratins.
 Forage in the ration will also help to prevent formation of kidney stones.

-The creep feed should probably contain a coccidiostat to prevent coccidiosis, a protozoan infection that causes scours (diarrhea) and production loss.
+The creep feed should contain a coccidiostat to prevent coccidiosis, a protozoan infection that causes scours (diarrhea) and production loss.

 Deccox® (decoquinate) and Bovatec® (lasalocid) are both